 Fertilize monthly with a balanced fertilizer to ensure healthy growth and strong vines.
 Prune your grapevines regularly to remove dead or diseased branches and encourage new growth.
 Pruning is especially important when training young vines as it helps them grow in the desired shape and size.

-See also What is Weeping Willows Plant
+See also What is Wintercreeper Plant

 Finally, protect your grapevines from pests and diseases by using organic pest control methods such as insecticidal soap or horticultural oil sprays.
 These products are safe for use around edible plants and can help keep pests away without harming your grapes or other nearby plants.